Upper bound preservation of the total scalar curvature in a conformal class: Proof of Main Theorem

-\begin{ques} For example, we have the following questions. \begin{itemize} \item On an open manifold, is there example for which Main Theorems does not hold? \item Is the condition ``$\int_{M} R(g)\, dm \le \kappa$'' for Riemannian manifolds with smooth measures $(M, g, dm := e^{-f} d\mathrm{vol})$ $C^{0}$-closed in the intersection of a conformal class (in the sense of {\cite[Definition~2.5.]{case2015yamabe}}) and the space of all Riemannain metrics with measures? \end{itemize} \end{ques}
+\begin{ques} We have the following questions. \begin{itemize} \item On an open manifold, is there example for which Main Theorems does not hold? \item Is the condition ``$\int_{M} R(g)\, dm \le \kappa$'' for Riemannian manifolds with smooth measures $(M, g, dm := e^{-f} d\mathrm{vol})$ $C^{0}$-closed in the intersection of a conformal class and the space of all Riemannain metrics with measures? (cf. Main Theorem 2 of the author's preprint, arXiv:2208.01865v14) \end{itemize} \end{ques}